Battle of Satala (298): Background

 In 295 or 296, Narseh declared war on Rome.
 He appears to have first invaded western Armenia, retaking the lands delivered to King Tiridates III of Armenia in the peace of 287.
 Narseh then moved south into Roman Mesopotamia, where he inflicted a severe defeat on Galerius, then commander of the Eastern forces, in the region between Carrhae (Harran, Turkey) and Callinicum (Raqqa, Syria).
 Alternative views have the opening of the war in 296 or 297.
 Ammianus' history is not consistent with some other sources, including Narseh's Paikuli inscription.
 According to historian Ursula Weber, "it is quite certain" that the whole of Armenia continued to a part of the Sasanian Empire in the 3rd-century, until it was later ceded to the Romans in 298/9 after the Peace of Nisibis.

 Galerius was reinforced, probably in the spring of 298, by a new contingent of troops collected from the empire's best recruiting grounds in Illyricum.
 Narseh did not advance from Armenia and Mesopotamia, allowing Galerius to take the offensive in 298 with an attack on northern Mesopotamia via Armenia.
 Narseh withdrew his army into Armenia, which would ensure that Galerius could not move south to attack the Persian capital, Ctesiphon, as it would expose his communications, and nearby Roman provinces, to attack.
 However, this strategic move was to Narseh's tactical disadvantage: the rugged Armenian terrain was favourable to the Roman army, whose strength was its infantry, but was unfavourable to cavalry operations, in which the Sassanid army excelled.
 Galerius entered Armenia in company with King Tiridates.
 Local aid also gave the Romans the advantage of surprise over the Persian forces, and, in two successive battles, Galerius secured victories over Narseh.

 Battle

 During the second encounter, the Battle of Satala, the Roman forces seized Narseh's camp, his treasury, his harem, and his wife.
-Detailed descriptions of the dispositions of the two armies have not survived, but the sources unambiguously indicate that the Roman army caught the Persians unprepared whilst encamped.
+Detailed descriptions of the dispositions of the two armies have not survived, but sources unambiguously indicate that the Roman army unexpectedly came across Narseh's troops and caught the Persians unprepared whilst encamped, and describe the ensuing conflict as "a massacre."
 Presumably, the active aid of the local Armenian population allowed the Romans to approach and trap the Persians without being detected.

 The Roman historian Lactantius describes the habit of kings of the Near East to campaign while accompanied by their entire household.
 He ascribes the defeat that Narseh suffered to the severe limitation on the mobility of Persian army that this habit caused.

 According to the account of Faustus of Byzantium (in Armenian: P'awstos Buzand):